Designing Ubiquiti’s EV Charger System

 Key feedback related to software and UX included

-After evaluating the timeline, the team decided to prioritize standalone mode and load management first.
+After evaluating the timeline, the team decided to prioritize load management first.
 Payment options were more complex and required deeper discussion, so we placed them in the second phase of the roadmap.

 After validating the core concepts through user interviews and early testing, we finalized the first release design of the EV charger experience.
 This version focused on addressing the most critical user needs and delivering a stable, deployable system for real-world use.